1992–93 Los Angeles Kings season: Conference Finals

 In the Campbell Conference Finals, the Kings faced the Toronto Maple Leafs, who had finished in third place in the Norris Division during the regular season and defeated the Detroit Red Wings and St. Louis Blues, both in seven games, in the Division Semifinals and Division Finals, respectively.
-The Maple Leafs had last won the Stanley Cup in 1967 and had not even reached the Stanley Cup Finals since that year.
+The Maple Leafs had last won the Stanley Cup in 1967 and had not even reached the Stanley Cup Final since that year.
 Their 1993 Conference Finals appearance was the furthest the franchise had advanced in the playoffs since 1978.
 There had been some animosity between the clubs heading into the series, as Toronto centre Doug Gilmour had been suspended for eight days for slashing and breaking the arm of the Kings' Tomas Sandström during a regular-season game on November 21.

-The Maple Leafs opened the series with a 4-1 victory at home in Game 1, with Gilmour, the playoffs' leading scorer, recording two goals and two assists.
+The Maple Leafs opened the series with a 4–1 victory at home in Game 1, with Gilmour, the playoffs' leading scorer, recording two goals and two assists.
 However, the contest was marred by a hit on Gilmour by Kings defenceman Marty McSorley late in the game.
 Leaf captain Wendel Clark immediately fought McSorley, while Toronto defenceman Todd Gill brawled with Los Angeles forward Dave Taylor.
 Leafs head coach Pat Burns, who believed McSorley's hit on Gilmour was a deliberate attack ordered by the Los Angeles coaching staff, angrily confronted Kings head coach Barry Melrose, while Toronto fans threw debris on the ice.
 McSorley estimated that over 100 threats were called into his hotel room after the game.
-Sandström's goal off a Wayne Gretzky pass with 7:40 remaining allowed Los Angeles to tie the series with a 3-2 win in Game 2 before the teams headed to the Great Western Forum for Games 3 and 4.
-The Kings took Game 3 by a 4-2 score aided by short-handed goals from Taylor and Jari Kurri, but Toronto displayed a dominant defensive effort in Game 4, as goals by Bob Rouse and rookie Mike Eastwood in the first 6:30 sparked the Maple Leafs to a 4-2 win of their own to tie the series at 2-2.
-In Game 5, Glenn Anderson scored the winning goal in overtime off his own rebound to give Toronto a 3-2 victory, putting them one win away from their first Finals appearance in 26 years.
+Sandström's goal off a Wayne Gretzky pass with 7:40 remaining allowed Los Angeles to tie the series with a 3–2 win in Game 2 before the teams headed to the Great Western Forum for Games 3 and 4.
+The Kings took Game 3 by a 4–2 score aided by short-handed goals from Taylor and Jari Kurri, but Toronto displayed a dominant defensive effort in Game 4, as goals by Bob Rouse and rookie Mike Eastwood in the first 6:30 sparked the Maple Leafs to a 4–2 win of their own to tie the series at 2–2.
+In Game 5, Glenn Anderson scored the winning goal in overtime off his own rebound to give Toronto a 3–2 victory, putting them one win away from their first Finals appearance in 26 years.
 In the aftermath of the game, Bob McKenzie, writing in the Toronto Star, angered Gretzky by opining that the Kings' captain looked "as though he were skating with a piano on his back."
 Before Game 6 in Los Angeles, Gretzky told his agent, Mike Barnett, "The piano man still has a tune to play."